-Why did I keep doing it?
-I enjoyed mixing moving with movement, I found fascinating how two different things are so intrinsically linked.
+I enjoyed mixing moving with movement.
+I found fascinating how two different things are so intrinsically linked.
 Dancing is developing constantly.
 It’s like a bug.
 And it’s about friendships, music, movement and competition.
 A rhythm has some visual quality in it, that’s why you’re on a constant research of what is possible to movement in music.
-Also, I have a very competitive side to me and whatever I’m doing, I go into it with the clear desire to win.
+Also, I have a very competitive side to me.
+Whatever I’m doing, I go into it with the clear desire to win.

 Everything has become much more structured and forward thinking after I met Lina, my partner in life and in dance.
 The Danish mentality put our couple on a different track.
 Although we might have laughed about it at first because it sounded far fetched and quite unreal, our vision soon became to go for the world championship.

 It was a natural evolution from competing that you follow up and you feel the responsibility to pass the knowledge.
-Perhaps with time it also become a challenge to understand it a bit more, when you’re deeply involved in it you understand the words but you need to stand back to see the full picture.
-Therefore, teaching was the next step to self-discovery.
+Perhaps with time it also become a challenge to understand it a bit more.
+When you’re deeply involved in it you understand the words but you need to stand back to see the full picture.
+Therefore, becoming a teacher was the next step to self-discovery.

-At first I was following the kind of lessons that I had, and then I started to see what you need to change and improve to make it your own method of dancing.
+At first I was following the kind of lessons that I had.
+Then I started to see what you need to change and improve to make it your own method of dancing.
 It’s hard to find the right ways to say what do you want your student to do.